flother/dotfiles/README.md

 To install the dotfiles, install [GNU stow][7] and run:

-`stow bash curl git mutt postgresql python screen sqlite system vim`
+`stow -t ~ bash curl git mutt postgresql python screen sqlite system vim`

 For Vim you'll want to create directories for backups/swap files/undos, then install [Vundle][8] and the plugins: